dahrens/pile.js/README.md

 A distributed helper to set up a domain driven architecture that can be shared between different environments.

+**NOTE: Currently this package is under development and not really usable.**

 ## usage

 pile.js aims to support the synchronization of objects.